Short Circuit Analysis

 What are Bolted, Arcing and Ground Faults?

 A bolted fault typically results from a manufacturing or assembly error that results in two conductors of different voltages being "bolted" together, or a source of power being directly connected (bolted) to ground.
 Since the connectors are solidly bolted there in no arc created and the high current quickly trips a protective device limiting the damage.
+If the fault current is strong enough, it can lead to an arc blast.

-A ground fault is when electricity finds an unintended, low resistance, path to ground.
+A ground fault is when electricity finds an unintended, low resistance, path to the ground.
 When that path goes through a human body the resulting heat can cause serious burns, and the electrical shock can disrupt the functioning of the human heart (fibrillation).

 What are Symmetrical and Asymmetrical Currents?